EvanKing311/Email-Scam-Detector/README.md

 **Below is the google drive link for the notebook file I made the detector and performed data analysis in**

 https://colab.research.google.com/drive/1Jx9Fu1Q_7kM2RDi5QJXrIof1xrOSQtaR?usp=drive_link

+**The notebook file runs with the CSV file uploaded to the repository**